autoapev1/indexer/README.md

 - `idx_getPairsByToken` - Get info about pairs containing a token
 - `idx_getPairsInBlock` - Get info about pairs created in a block range
 - `idx_findPairs` - Find pairs by using find params

+- `idx_getWalletBalances` - Get wallet balances for a pair

+- `idx_getTokenHolders` - Get token holders for a token

+- `idx_getOHLCVChartData` - Get OHLCV chart data for a pair

+### Private API

+Private API methods require the Master API key to be set in the config file.
+The available methods are:

+- `auth_generateKey` - Generate a new API key
+- `auth_deleteKey` - Delete an API key
+- `auth_getKeyStats` - Get usage information for an API key
+- `auth_getAuthMethod` - Get the current auth method
+- `auth_getKeyType` - Get the type of API keys used for auth (uuid, hex32, hex64 ...etc)

 ### Indexed Types